microsoft/azuredatastudio/extensions/kusto/readme.md

 ## Contributing to the Extension

-This extension lives in the azuredatastudio repo and follows the same guidelines for contribution.
+This extension lives in the [azuredatastudio repo](https://github.com/microsoft/azuredatastudio) and follows the same guidelines for contribution.
 If you are interested in fixing issues and contributing directly to the code base, see the document [How to Contribute](https://github.com/Microsoft/azuredatastudio/wiki/How-to-Contribute), which covers the following:

 - [How to build and run from source](https://github.com/Microsoft/azuredatastudio/wiki/How-to-Contribute#Build-and-Run-From-Source)
 - [The development workflow, including debugging and running tests](https://github.com/Microsoft/azuredatastudio/wiki/How-to-Contribute#development-workflow)
 - [Submitting pull requests](https://github.com/Microsoft/azuredatastudio/wiki/How-to-Contribute#pull-requests)

-## Peek definitions

 ## Code of Conduct